-A metropolitan subcouncil has such duties and powers as the metro council may delegate to it in terms of section 32 of the Municipal Structures Act.
-It may make recommendations to the metro council on any matter affecting its area of responsibility.
-A metropolitan subcouncil may advise the metro council on the duties and powers that should be delegated to it.
+A metropolitan subcouncil has such duties and powers as the city council may delegate to it in terms of section 32 of the Municipal Structures Act 117 of 1998.
+It may make recommendations to the city council on any matter affecting its area of responsibility.
+A metropolitan subcouncil may advise the city council on the duties and powers that should be delegated to it.